ahitech/IgnoreTouchpad/README.md

 ---

-##  License
+## 📄 License

-This project is licensed under the [MIT License](License.md).
+This project is licensed under the MIT License.
+See License.md.

 ---

-##  Implemented /  ToDo
+## ✅ Implemented / 🚧 ToDo

-     Project structure and initial design
+🚧 Project structure and initial design

-     MIT License and README
+✅ MIT License and README

-     lib/settings shared library
+🚧 `lib/settings` shared library

-     CLI utility ignore_touchpad
+🚧 CLI utility ignore_touchpad

-     input_addon for event filtering
+🚧 input_addon for event filtering

-     GUI app for managing device settings

-     Deskbar replicant with status icon
+🚧 GUI app for managing device settings and preferences 🚧 Deskbar replicant with status icon

-     Translations (CatKeys)
+🚧 Translations (CatKeys)

-     Install/uninstall scripts
+🚧 Install/uninstall scripts

-     Scenarios
+🚧 Scenarios
   - Always disable touchpad when a known pointing device such as external mouse is connected
   - Automatically enable touchpad when the external pointing device is disconnected

 Happy typing without accidental touchpad clicks! 